-Copper is sometimes found in is rarely found completely unmixed with other material.
+Copper is rarely found completely unmixed with other material.
 (Click me.)
-But it sometimes does occur in nearly pure nuggets, and, like other metals, it turns up occasionally in Paleolithic contexts, when people tried to work it by stone knapping techniques.
+But it nevertheless sometimes does occur in nearly pure nuggets.
+Like other metals, it turns up occasionally in Paleolithic contexts, when people tried to work it by stone knapping techniques.
 However, it was not worked as a metal until perhaps 6000-5000 BC.
 The earliest use was for beads and other ornaments, since copper by itself is too soft for the production of much in the way of useful tools.

 Cross section of a piece of copper ore, showing high admixture of other material.|

 Despite this limitation, copper came to be more and more widely used, and archaeologists, especially those working in the Near East, sometimes speak of a Copper Age or "Chalcolithic" (kal-ko-LITH-ic) period from about 5000 to about 3000 BC in that region, or from the end of the Neolithic to the beginning of the Bronze Age.
 (Others prefer the term "Eneolithic" for this period.)
 (Obviously not all parts of the world were on the same schedule, or even used copper enough for a term like "Chalcolithic Period" to make any sense.)